mcosovic/JuliaGrid.jl/docs/src/man/generator.md

 ---

 !!! tip "How many"
     The input data needs not to contain a complete structure of measurement variables, and measurement data needs not to be consistent with the total number of buses and branches.
-Also, the function supports more than one measurement per the same bus or branch.
+Also, the function supports more than one same measurement per the same bus or branch.
 ---

 ## Flowchart